plan2net/sierrha/README.md

 # Ṣıẹrrḥa - Site Error Handler

-A set of error handlers that extends TYPO3's site error handlers (work in progress).
+A set of error handlers that extends TYPO3's default site error handling (work in progress).

 For now only one handler is available: